GeorgeSchiro/GetCert2/README.md

     but command line keys will be saved.
 When false, not even status information will be written to the profile file (ie. "GetCert2.exe.config").

--ScriptADFS= SEE PROFILE FOR DEFAULT VALUE
+-ScriptSSO= SEE PROFILE FOR DEFAULT VALUE

-    This is the Powershell script that updates ADFS servers with new certificates.
+    This is the PowerShell script that updates SSO servers with new certificates.

 -ScriptStage1= SEE PROFILE FOR DEFAULT VALUE

     There are multiple stages involved with the process of getting a certificate from the certificate provider network.
-Each stage has an associated Powershell script snippet.
+Each stage has an associated PowerShell script snippet.
 The stages are represented in this profile by -ScriptStage1 thru -ScriptStage7.